 Shary Boyle discovered ceramics in a hobby class for grandmothers, reinventing their vintage figurine molds with her subversive use of obsolete decorative, slip-casting, and assembly techniques.
 Known for her feminist rethinking of traditional porcelain forms, Boyle uses the social contexts and myths associated with their histories to explore issues such as class and gender injustice, vulnerability, relationships, and sexuality: “In ceramics and in life I am so curious about non-dominant or marginalized knowledge, continually seeking surprising collaborations that bridge seemingly disparate worlds.”
 Notably, Boyle represented Canada at the 2013 Venice Biennale, and will revealing a new public sculpture on the Gardiner’s Front Plaza this year.

 Ruth Duckworth had an incredibly diverse career history.
-Originally a stone mason, she started her own traveling puppet show after the Second World War broke out, and made a living carving tombstones before taking up ceramics in her 40s.
+Originally a stone mason, she started her own traveling puppet show after WWII broke out, and made a living carving tombstones before taking up ceramics in her 40s.
 Influenced by her background in sculpting, Duckworth turned away from wheel-throwing, instead creating hand-shaped works that were initially met with dismissal from leading potters at the time, including famed studio potter Bernard Leach.
-However, her innovative approach to clay quickly caught on, and was key in the development of the Modernist style in sculpture.
+However, her innovative approach to clay quickly caught on and was key in the development of the Modernist style in sculpture.
 Throughout her career, Duckworth created everything from delicate clay vessels to monumental outdoor stone and metal sculptures, changing the way we think about clay and its many possibilities.

 Shary Boyle.
 Photo courtesy Island Mountain Arts Magdalene Odundo.
 Photo courtesy Atlanta Daily World Ruth Duckworth.
 Photo courtesy LA Times Toshiko Takaezu, Photo: John Paul Miller, ca. 1960s; Courtesy American Craft Council Ann Mortimer.
 Photo courtesy Studio Ceramics Canada